On this page

 NHS digital services should be accessible to everyone who needs them.
-Read our guidance on accessibility for content designers, writers and editors in the digital service manual.
+Read our guidance on accessibility for content designers, writers and editors in the service manual.

 We do not describe people as mentally ill.

 We do say:

 We only refer to people's ethnic heritage or religion if it's relevant to the content.